Rain Barrel: How To Make And Use Rain Barrels

 Cut the downspout on the lines and slide the diverter onto the top section of the downspout.
 Reattach the lower downspout.
 Measure and cut the connector hose.

 With the lid in place, you only need for the rain to pour.
-Make sure to follow the detailed instructions attached with your system.
+Make sure to follow the detailed instructions attached to your system.

-The Fiskars Rainwater Harvesting System appears and works unique for two primary reasons.
+The Fiskars Rainwater Harvesting System appears and works uniquely for two primary reasons.
 First, the diverter channels the water into the barrel until the barrel becomes full and then back to the downspout and away from the house.
-Secondly, the diverter holds a filter in it to keep the downspout clean and debris-free.
+Secondly, the diverter holds a filter to keep the downspout clean and debris-free.

 The barrel looks really nice, making it a nice addition to your house and garden.
 Also, it also serves as a great way to lighten your environmental footprint.